Net migration fell more sharply than initially estimated, figures show

 Improved methods by the Office for National Statistics suggest net migration hit a higher and slightly earlier peak and then fell more quickly.

-Net migration to the UK in recent years peaked at a higher level than initially estimated and has since fallen more sharply, new figures show.
+Net migration to the UK in recent years peaked at a higher level than initially estimated and has since fallen more sharply, driven by more British nationals leaving the country than previously thought, new figures show.

 Improved methods by the Office for National Statistics (ONS) suggest net migration hit a higher and slightly earlier peak of 944,000 in the year ending March 2023, compared with the previous estimate of 906,000 for the year ending June 2023.